How far will you go?

 Length: 1km (This is a looped walk)

 Following a well-marked route the trail offers visitors a full tour of the features of the gardens.
 Started around 1890 by Cornelia Adair and embellished in the 1960’s and 1970’s by Henry Mc Ilhenny the garden offers great contrast with the surrounding landscape.
 Features include an extensive collection of exotic trees and shrubs, an important collection of garden ornaments, a colourful walled garden and a number of locations where the visitor can relax and enjoy the natural environment.
 The castle and garden book gives a full account of the features encountered.
 The garden trail takes an hour to complete and is accessible to wheelchairs although steep in one or two places.
 (Looped Walk Start/Finish Location: 602022, 920990)

 Terrain: Steep stony path

 The View Point Trail is perhaps the best short walk option in the Park.
 It leads to an ideal vantage point for enjoying views of the rugged scenery, with magnificent perspectives of the castle below, Lough Veagh and the surrounding landscapes.
-This circular 1.5Km trail starts and ends at the castle, taking the path, taking from 50-60 min at a leisurely pace.
-The surface is good at all stages and steep for short distances.
+This circular 1.5Km trail starts and ends at the castle, taking from 50-60 min at a leisurely pace.
+The surface is good at all stages and very steep for several short distances.
 Follow the direction of the road behind the castle, taking the path uphill just outside the garden gates.
 The route is signposted from here.
-From the top of the path returns via the lower garden, passing through a wooded gully and into the gardens where the trail returns to the castle.
+From the top, the path returns via the lower garden, passing through a wooded gully and into the gardens where the trail returns to the castle.
 (Location: Start 601939, 920990, Finish 602022, 920990)

 Glen (Bridle Path) Walk